jedguez/jedguez.github.io/index.md

 ## About Me
 I am a 6-th year PhD student in the Department of Mathematics the University of Maryland, College Park.
 My advisor is [Amin Gholampour](https://math.umd.edu/~amingh/).
 I will graduate in May 2027.
 ### Research
-My research lies in algebraic geometry, mostly in intersection theory.
-I study virtual cycles for certain moduli spaces, with applications to counting curves on surfaces.
-I am also interested in GW-theory, and combinatorics.<br>
+My research lies in algebraic geometry, particularly in intersection theory.
+I study virtual cycles of certain moduli spaces, with applications to counting curves on surfaces.
+I am also interested in GW-theory and combinatorics.<br>
 ## Preprints & Publications
 1. **Virtual cycles of 3-term complexes and the Hilbert schemes of surfaces**
    *Emilio Dominguez, Amin Gholampour.*